 Step 5: Test Ceiling Fan & light Operation

-Once the connections are made, you can turn the power back on and test the fan to ensure everything is working.
+Once the connections are made, you can turn the power back on and test the fan to ensure everything works.
 If you’ve done your job correctly, the fan and the light should come on when you turn the wall switch (or portable remote) to the on position.

 If they don’t, remember that your fan has pull-cord chain switches that internally control the fan motor and the light.

-Try pulling each of these chain switches independently – with the main wall switch turned on, before doing anything else.
-If the ceiling fan isn’t working, turn the power back off and re-examine your connections to be sure they are making good contact.
+Try pulling each chain switch independently—with the main wall switch turned on—before doing anything else.
+If the ceiling fan isn’t working, turn the power back on and re-examine your connections to be sure they are making good contact.

 How to “Install” a Ceiling Fan

-In addition to knowing how to “Wire” a ceiling fan, you’ll also need to know how to “Install” a new Ceiling Fan correctly.
+In addition to knowing how to “Wire” a ceiling fan, you’ll also need to learn how to “Install” a new Ceiling Fan correctly.

 While the process will vary a little depending on the fan you buy, the basics of ceiling fan installation are relatively simple.